knowledge-kitchen

 Why haven’t I received my grade for the assignment yet?

-It probably hasn't been graded yet.
+It probably hasn’t been graded yet.
 Stay calm.
-Raise any concerns with the professor.
+Raise any concerns with the instructor.

 The grade I received is wrong.
-Should i email the professor?
+Should i email the instructor?

 See above for email etiquette.